judelgadoc/judelgadoc.github.io/README.md

 # Research

-According to Booth [1], doing research is when we try to gather information to answer a question, basically to answer and remember something (that's why it's also important to write it up in the form of a paper) I find this very interesting, I've tried to do it in the past for personal discussions.
+According to Booth [1], doing research is when we try to gather information to answer a question, basically to answer and remember something, that's why it's also important to write it up in the form of a paper.
+I find this very interesting, I've tried to do it in the past for personal discussions.
 As a result I haven't polished the quality of these works, nonetheless I believe they're a good start.

 ## Use of Design Research Methodology (DRM) for designing an electoral system applied to the TLÖN project (2025)